 We rely on third parties for the manufacture of our lentiviral vectors and our product candidates.
 We do not currently have a facility that can be used as our clinical scale manufacturing facility for our product candidates or lentiviral vector and we expect to rely on outside vendors to meet these manufacturing needs.
 We have added to our third-party manufacturing capacity for our product candidates through our partnership with ElevateBio.
 This partnership reserves us two of our own cGMP manufacturing suites with our own equipment and staffed with ElevateBio's employees at ElevateBio BaseCamp, a 140,000 square foot, world-class cell and gene therapy manufacturing facility based in Waltham, Massachusetts.
 However, this additional capacity may not be enough to support our clinical trials, and our own employees will not be controlling and operating the facility.
 To mitigate the risk of third-party manufacturing facility in Rockville, Maryland.
-The BaseCamp partnership enables us to establish additional near-term manufacturing capacity and technical capabilities in the United States, and the Rockville, Maryland facility, once operational, will support clinical and commercial product candidates.
-We have not yet caused any product candidates to be manufactured or processed on a commercial scale and may not be able to do so for any of our product candidates.
+The BaseCamp partnership enables us to establish additional near-term manufacturing capacity and technical capabilities in the United States, and the Rockville, Maryland facility, once operational, will be able to support clinical trial demands.
+We have not yet caused any product candidates.
+However, we still continue to rely on third-party manufacturing and may not be able to do so for any of our product candidates.
 We plan to make changes as we work to optimize the manufacturing process.
-For example, we may switch or be required to switch from research-grade materials in order to get regulatory approval of our product candidates.
+For example, we may switch or be required to switch from research-grade materials to commercial-grade materials in order to get regulatory approval of our product candidates.
 We cannot be sure that even minor changes in the process will result in therapies that are safe and effective and licensed for commercial sale.

 The facilities used by our contract manufacturers to manufacture our product candidates must be approved by the FDA, as part of our BLA, or other foreign regulatory authorities following inspections by the FDA or other foreign regulatory authorities.
 We do not control the manufacturing process of, and are completely dependent on, our contract manufacturing partners for compliance with cGMPs and any other regulatory requirements of the FDA or other regulatory authorities for the manufacture of our product candidates.
 We have no control over the ability of our contract manufacturers to maintain adequate quality control, quality assurance and qualified personnel.
-If the FDA or a comparable foreign regulatory authority finds deficiencies with or does not approve these facilities for the manufacture of our product candidates.
-In addition, these third would significantly impact our ability to develop, obtain regulatory approval for or market our product candidates.
+If the FDA or a comparable foreign regulatory authority finds deficiencies with or does not approve these facilities for the manufacture of our product candidates or if it finds deficiencies or withdraws any approval in the future, we may need to find alternative manufacturing facilities, which would significantly impact our ability to develop, obtain regulatory approval for or market our product candidates.
 In addition, these third parties may have limited manufacturers.
 In both cases, this can cause delays in planned manufacturing runs, require remanufacture due to failed runs and limit our ability to manufacture lentiviral vector and our product candidates as needed, resulting in delays for IND filings, clinical trials and non-clinical studies.